Country of origin: cambodia

 [i] Can they speak Chinese?

-[i] What are you writing?
+[i] What do you write?

-[i] Are you… already back… Back there?
+[i] Have you… ever been back… Back there?

 [r] Where?
-Where?

 [i] You went to China or…

-[r] Yes, yes, yes.
-Once, in 19….
-197… 1980 and so on, I went, went, went… went… to Teochew.
+[r] Yes, yes.
+Once, in 19… 197… 1980-something, I went, went… went… to Teochew.
 I went there with a friend from Hong Kong.
 I have a friend who lives in Hong Kong.
-We both went there, all the way to Teochew.
-At night, I dreamt that my father said, “You’re a Hokkien, why don’t you go?
-Why don’t you go see the land of the Hokkien.
-You have come from so far, you must know your native land, see how it is.”
-So, a few days later, I bought tickets to see my father’s birthplace.
-Tong An[in Hokkien].
+We both went there, as far as Teochew.
+At night, I dreamt that my father said to me, ‘You’re a Hokkien, why don’t you go there?
+Why don’t you go and see the land of the Hokkien.
+You’ve come so far, you should get to know your homeland, see what it’s like.’
+So a few days later, I bought tickets to go and see my father’s birthplace.
+Tong An [in Hokkien].
 Tong An.
 I went there.
-Life there, however, is quite miserable.
+Life there is pretty miserable.
 When they told me to eat, I didn’t dare.

 [i] Why?

-[r] Because his hands… There was… black… and he cooked… I couldn’t eat.
+[r] Because his hands… There was… black… and he cooked… I couldn’t bring myself to eat.

-[i] Wasn’t it clean?
+[i] Was it not clean?

 [i] Did you go alone or with a friend?

-i] Do you consider yourself Chinese, or Vietnamese or…
+[i] Do you consider yourself Chinese, or Vietnamese or…

 [r] Me?
-I’m a Hokkien.
+I’m Hokkien.
 But… My nanny was Vietnamese.
-And….
-It’s hard to say.
-She raised me, I have a connection with her.
-Isn’t that right?
-She didn’t give birth to me, she fed me, there’s still a connection.
-She fed me her milk, it’s like she’s my mother.
-Isn’t that right?
-That’s probably why they say I’m more Vietnamese than Chinese.
+And… It’s hard to say.
+She raised me, I have a bond with her.
+Isn’t it?
+She didn’t give birth to me, she fed me, there’s still a bond.
+She fed me her milk, it’s as if she were my mother.
+Isn’t it?
+That’s surely why they say I’m more Vietnamese than Chinese.
 I don’t know.
-I don’t know.
 Human beings have feelings.
 Isn’t that right?
 The person who raised you is like your mother.
-That’s the way it is.
-Because my mother, when I was a child, my mother liked to do business, she didn’t like raising her children.
-She loved working.
+That’s how it is.
+Because when I was little, my mother liked to do business, she didn’t like to raise her children.
+She liked to work.
 She was always with my father, she worked with my father.
-She did everything, she placed orders, she… She came from the countryside, but she… She liked to do business.
+She did everything, she placed orders, she… She came from the countryside, but she… She loved doing business.
 She was not like the others.
 She did everything.
-Since the beginning of my father’s business, she has contributed a lot.
-She was very good, even though she’s not good at school.
-To count the money, you don’t need a calculator.
-His brain was calculating everything very quickly.
-She was very strong!
-We still admired him a lot.
-Twelve kids is not… it’s not easy, is it?
-There is no more difficult thing than a big family.
-But, it’s okay, when I was a kid, I was pretty happy in this big family.
-I opened my eyes, I had everything.
-We didn’t know what to do with the money.
-That’s right!
-That’s right!
-I asked my older brother, “What’s the point of money?”
-He said, “If you don’t know how to spend it, give it to me, let me spend it”.
-[Laughs] Before that it was… As soon as we opened our eyes, the house staff would ask us what we wanted to eat.
-We have never been to buy things ourselves.
+She contributed a lot to my father’s business from the start.
+She was very talented, even though she was not good at school.
+You don’t need a calculator to count the money.
+Her brain calculated everything very quickly.
+She was very good!
+We admired her a lot, though.
+Twelve children is not… it’s not easy, is it!
+There’s nothing more difficult than a big family.
+But it’s okay, when I was a child, I was quite happy in this big family.
+I opened my eyes and I had everything.
+We didn’t know what to do with money.
+It’s true!
+I asked my older brother, ‘What is money for?’
+He said, ‘If you don’t know how to spend it, give it to me and I’ll spend it.’
+[Laughter] Before it was… As soon as we opened our eyes, the domestic staff would ask us what we wanted to eat.
+We never went out to buy things ourselves.
 We had everything.
 As soon as we opened our eyes.
 We had everything.
-But then I went alone, I worked, and I realized that it was difficult to earn a living.
-Isn’t that right?
+But then I left on my own, I worked, and I realised that it was difficult to earn a living.
+Isn’t it?
 Before, I didn’t know.
-I didn’t even know how to use the money.
-I was asking my brother, “How do we use it?”
+I didn’t even know how to use money.
+I would ask my brother, ‘How do you use it?’
 Because at home, we sold everything.
-My father… he had a “food” for the military.
+My father… he had a ‘food’ business for the military.
 There was everything!
 We opened our eyes, everything we wanted to eat, the staff cooked it for us.
 We didn’t know what it was like to be in need.
-What it was like to be in need, we didn’t know.
-Then, after I got married, it was while I was working that I knew.
-It’s not that easy to make money.
-That’s how I knew.
+We didn’t know what it was like to be in need.
+Then, after I got married, I found out through work.
+Making money isn’t that easy.
+That’s how I found out.
 When I found out, I was already old.
-[Laughs] When I found out, I was already old.
-[Laughs]
+[Laughter] When I found out, I was already old.
+[Laughter]

-[r] We also had a “food”.
-Across the street from Sisowath High School.
+[r] We also had a ‘diet’.
+Opposite the Sisowath high school.
 We lived there.
-Across the street was high school.
-Across the street was high school.
-At the time….
-Sihanouk….
-There were often helicopters throwing clothes[for the poo[r].
-My father was very scared.
-He closed all the doors, so we wouldn’t go out and look[at the helicopters].
-He was afraid that….
-You know Sihanouk, he had many wives, if he chose you, he might want to make you his wife, you couldn’t refuse.
+Opposite was the high school.
+Opposite was the high school.
+At the time… Sihanouk… There were often helicopters dropping off clothes [for the poor].
+My father was very afraid.
+He closed all the doors, so we wouldn’t go out to look at [the helicopters].
+He was afraid that… You know Sihanouk, he had many women, if he chose you, he might want to make you his wife, you couldn’t refuse.
 He could cause you problems.
 My father didn’t want me to go out.
-Over there… I lived there for several years.
-When I was 19, I got married.
+There… I lived there for several years.
+I got married when I was 19.

-[i] And you studied there?
+[i] And did you study there?

 [r] I studied English.

 [r] Yes.
-I studied 3-4 years.
+I studied for 3-4 years.

 [i] At Sisowath High School?